 I don’t plan on going to the theater to see the movie “Heaven is For Real.”
 I did read the book, however, and will make just a few comments:

 1. I am highly skeptical of the testimony of any small child.
 The pollyanaish view of children that has become common in recent decades (especially in Hollywood movies) is far from lining up with what God, through His Word, says about children.
-With the exception of our Lord Jesus Christ, the Bible does not have much good to say about the trustworthiness of children.
+The Bible does not have much good to say about the trustworthiness of children.
 In fact, the Bible states on more than one occasion that children are more on the foolish side.
 Proverbs 22.15 says, “A youngster’s heart is filled with foolishness.”
 (NLT)

 2. I was not convinced by Todd Burpo’s claims that Colton shared details that could only be explained by a trip to Heaven.
 Each time Mr. Burpo would say that there is no way Colton could have known something, I thought 0f a few ways that Colton could have indeed known about it without a trip to Glory.